 - Dormers – dormers are windows or areas that come out of the house in a convex way.
 There are many types of dormers and dormer windows.

 - Framed Windows – while most Mexican homes have no window frame traditionally, mission-style homes almost always have window frames.
 And these window frames are unique and extravagant.

-- Balconies – balconies aren’t common in many Mexican homes.
+- Balconies – balconies aren’t common in Mexican homes.
 But Spanish villa homes have balconies so one can look out at their property and visit with neighbors who are on their balconies.

 - Brown Roofs – most other Mexican homes had red roofs, but Spanish villa homes have brown roofs.
 Sometimes, this is because the red has faded, but most of the time it is because they were built that way.

-- Wood Accents – the accents and additions to Spanish villa homes in Mexico are wooden.
+- Wood Accents – accents and additions to Spanish villa homes in Mexico are wooden.
 From doors to window frames to posts, there is often a lot of wood in Spanish villa homes along with the original building materials.

 How Do I Make My House Look Mexican?